Morgantown, Indiana

 Morgantown is a town at the intersection of Indiana state routes 135 and 252 in Jackson Township, Morgan County, in the U.S. state of Indiana.
-The population was 986 at the 2010 census.
+The population was 1,014 at the 2020 census.

 History

-Morgantown was founded by Robert Bowles and Samuel Teeters, who first laid out 52 lots in the month of March, 1831.
+Morgantown was founded by Robert Bowles and Samuel Teeters, who first laid out 52 lots in March 1831.
 A post office has been in operation at Morgantown since 1833.

+In 1906, Morgantown was officially incorporated.

 The Morgantown Historic District was listed on the National Register of Historic Places in 2006.